astampoulis/makam-paper-funpearl/makamcode/05-patterns.md

   (Else: term) -> term.
 ```

-I think I'll also have to change `typeof_patt`, so that it includes an accumulator argument of its
+I also have to change `typeof_patt`, so that it includes an accumulator argument of its
 own:

 ```makam